Asia Pacific Project Preparation Facility

 - first in kind projects; and

-All ADB DMC central and local governments, government agencies (including sub-sovereign and government-owned entities), are eligible to receive AP3F support.
+All ADB DMC central and local governments, government agencies (including sub-sovereign and government-owned entities), are eligible to receive the fund support.

 For additional information, contact OPPP.